-North Central State College has established a financial aid program which assists eligible students to attend the College.
-Funding for financial aid comes from the federal governments, the College and its Foundation, and private sources.
-Types of available aid include grants and scholarships, loans, and part-time employment.
-The College’s Financial Aid Office has sole responsibility for the administration of all student financial aid programs at the College.
+North Central State College provides financial support which assists eligible students to afford to attend the College.
+Funding for student aid comes from the federal and state governments, the College and its Foundation, and from private sources.
+Types of available aid include grants and scholarships, and loans and part-time employment.
+The College’s Financial Aid Office has sole responsibility for the administration of financial aid programs at the College.
 Contact the Financial Aid Office for further information.

 General Eligibility Requirements for Financial Aid

 How to Apply for Financial Aid

-Grants are “gift funding” provided by the federal (and to a small extent by the state) governments which only rarely has to be repaid.
+Grants are “gift funding” provided by the federal (and to a small extent by the state) governments which only rarely have to be repaid.